weishwu/find_gencodeID/README.md

 - NCBI gene records: https://www.ncbi.nlm.nih.gov/gene/?term=homo+sapiens (downloaded in Feb 2020)
 - HGNC gene aliases: https://www.genenames.org/download/custom/ (Downloaded in June 2020)

-**Note: if a gene name matches more than one Gencode ID it will be reported as no hit.**
+**Note: if a gene name is found to be linked with more than one Gencode ID it will be reported as no hit.**

 ## Load function and data in R
 ```